masa-finance/subnet-42/README.md

 ## Prerequisites

 - Docker and Docker Compose installed
+- Your Bittensor coldkey mnemonic
-- Your Bittensor coldkey mnemonic (hotkey will be auto-generated)
+- (Optional) Your hotkey mnemonic - if not provided, a new hotkey will be auto-generated

 ## Quick Start